 – General liability insurance protects the gym if a climber is ever injured while on the business’ property.
 This type of insurance can help to cover resulting expenses like medical bills and legal fees.

 – Commercial property insurance protects the gym if its equipment or building is destroyed or destroyed in an event like a fire.

 – Worker’s comp insurance protects the business if an employee is ever injured while on the job.
 This type of policy can cover expenses like lost wages and medical bills.

-Insurance policy cost depends on many factors, like the gym’s location, the value of its equipment and building, and the number of employees that are on staff.
+Insurance policy cost depends on many factors, like the gym’s location, the value of its equipment and building, and the number of employees on staff.
 To get an accurate idea of insurance costs, request quotes from multiple companies.
 When comparing the quotes, look beyond how the premiums compare and consider other factors like coverage limits, exclusions, and deductibles.